mehedihasanmir/Conversational-Emotional-Support-Agent/README.md

 -   [ ] **Integrate True Streaming STT/TTS**: Replace batch APIs with streaming services (e.g., Deepgram, ElevenLabs) for radically lower latency.
 -   [ ] **Implement Wake Word Detection**: Add a wake word (e.g., "Hey, Assistant") so the agent isn't always listening.
--   [ ] **Develop a GUI**: Build a graphical user interface using a framework like Tkinter or a web interface with FastAPI.
 -   [ ] **Add Long-Term Memory**: Use a vector database to give the agent memory of past conversations for more personalized interactions.

-See the [open issues](https://github.com/your_username/your_repository_name/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/mehedihasanmir/Conversational-Emotional-Support-Agent/issues) for a full list of proposed features (and known issues).

 ---